microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-01.md

 * Data migration (with SSIS)

 Guidelines will be provided below, but you will have to determine how best to migrate.
-At the end of the migration compare your end state to the one we've published into the "Coach/Solutions/Challenge1" folder.
+At the end of the migration compare your end state to the one we've published into the [`/Solutions/Challenge1/` folder](./Solutions/Challenge1).
 The detailed migration guide below is here for things to consider during your migration.

 ### Database Schema migration steps